 The Moors have been working as photographic conservators since 1972.
 They have a prestigious private and institutional clientele both nationally and internationally and have built up an enviable reputation in their field of expertise.
 As a means of sharing their knowledge and skills they have taught and lectured on their work extensively.

 In 1992 they organised, funded and hosted The Imperfect Image: Photographs Their Past, Present and Future, the first international conference on photographic conservation.
+This first international conference devoted specifically to Photographic Conservation brought together the world's leading photographic conservators, conservation scientists, historians and curators and represented a truly international consensus of knowledge and opinion across the multidisciplinary fields concerned with photography and photographic preservation and conservation.
+This landmark conference also firmly established, on an international level, the status of Photographic Conservation and Preservation as a discipline in its own right.
 The Moors also initiated the move to establish the Photographic Materials Conservation Group an independent professional UK based group addressing the concerns and issues facing the field of Photographic Conservation, which is now part of ICON the The Institute of Conservation.

 Ian and Angela are Born Again Christians and "try"